Mount Erebus disaster: Operation Overdue

+Inquiries

 Despite Flight 901 crashing in one of the most isolated parts of the world, evidence from the crash site was extensive.
 Both the cockpit voice recorder and the flight data recorder were in working order and able to be deciphered.
-Extensive photographic footage from the moments before the crash was available; being a sightseeing flight, most passengers were carrying cameras, from which the majority of the film could be developed.
+Extensive photographic footage, including video, from the moments before the crash was available; being a sightseeing flight, most passengers were carrying cameras, from which the majority of the film could be developed.